nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 ---

 {% if page.overview %}

-There are many, many ways to create links with Branch!
-Links are the foundation to everything Branch offers, and this guide explains how to generate them by using the mobile SDK.
-See the Advanced page to learn about other opens.
+Links are the foundation of everything Branch offers.
+By using Branch links, you can easily allow your app's users to accomplish tasks such as sharing content or inviting friends.
+This guide explains how to generate Branch links by using the mobile SDKs for each platform.
+See the Advanced page to learn about other link creation methods.

+{% protip %}
 You can read more about using the link data dictionary to define key/value pairs for deep linking, and the various link analytics and control parameters used throughout this page on the [Link Configuration page]({{base.url}}/getting-started/link-configuration).
+{% endprotip %}

 {% elsif page.guide %}

 {% ingredient quickstart-prerequisite %}{% endingredient %}

-The most common way to create links is by using Branch's mobile SDKs.
-You can easily allow your app's users to create links for sharing content, inviting friends, etc.

 <!--- iOS -->
 {% if page.ios %}